 Get exclusive member benefits & effect social change.
 Join Today

-Xanthoma itself is not dangerous, but the underlying medical condition causing it needs to be addressed.
-There is also a type of xanthoma that appears on the eyelids.
-However, this is not always linked to high blood lipid levels.
-It may appear even when there is no medical condition present.
+Xanthoma itself isn’t dangerous, but the underlying condition that’s causing it needs to be addressed.
+There is also a type of xanthoma that affects the eyelids called xanthelasma.

 Other treatments for xanthoma include surgical removal, laser surgery, or chemical treatment with trichloroacetic acid.
-Xanthomas can return after treatment, so these are not necessarily curative.
-Talk to your doctor to see which treatment is right for you and whether the condition can be treated through medical management of the underlying issue.
+Xanthoma growths can return after treatment, however, so these methods don’t necessarily cure the condition.
+Talk to your doctor to see which treatment is right for you.
+They can help determine whether the condition can be treated through medical management of the underlying issue.

-This condition may not be completely preventable, but there are steps you can take to decrease your chances of developing xanthoma.
-If you have a metabolic disorder, follow your doctor’s instructions about how to treat and manage it.
-See your healthcare provider for regular checkups.
+Xanthoma may not be completely preventable.
+But there are steps you can take to lower your risk of developing the condition.
+If you have a hyperlipidemia or diabetes, follow your doctor’s instructions on how to treat and manage it.
+You should also attend all regular follow-up appointments with your doctor.
+Tell your doctor about all the medications you’re taking.

 Written by: Jaime Herndon